 Additionally, as of December 31, 2014, trading securities, investments available-for-sale and investments held-to-maturity totaled S/.8,651 million, which represented 8.46% of BCP's total assets.
 Approximately S/.
 3,774 million were financial instruments rated in Peru, of which nearly 87.8% were instruments from the Peruvian Central Bank (the Peruvian Government's current rating is BBB+ in both domestic and foreign currency, according to S&P and Fitch; and Baa2 according to Moody's) and approximately 11.2% had local ratings equal to or above A-.
-Approximately S/.4,877 million of BCP's total ratings equal to or above A-.
-Approximately S/.4,877 million of BCP's total ratings equal to or above BB-.
-Approximately 83.7% of BCP's total trading securities, investments available-for-sale and investments held-to-maturity were exposed to Peru country risk; and 2.1% are exposed to United States country risk.
+Approximately S/.4,877 million of BCP's trading securities, investments available-for-sale and investments held-to-maturity were financial instruments rated abroad, of which 97.4% held international ratings equal to or above BBB-.
+Approximately 83.7% of BCP's total trading securities, investments available-for-sale and investments held-to maturity were exposed to Peru country risk; and 2.1% are exposed to United States country risk.